Print Options:

 dinner rolls

 A little back story on how I achieved the perfect dinner rolls recipe.
 I have been trying for a long time to perfect a Trinidadian Hops Bread recipe.
 Everything about the recipe was great, except it lacked the traditional crusty exterior.
 Turns out, that same recipe made the best dinner rolls ever!
 It just needed a good brushing of melted butter over the top, and voila!
-So that's the story of how this recipe was created.

 dinner rolls